Introduction

 Here’s how to do it:

-2. Navigate to Your Campaign: Select the crusade or ad group where you want to add subtraction keywords.
+2. Navigate to Your Campaign: Select the campaign or ad group where you want to add subtraction keywords.

 3. Find the Negative Keywords Section: Look for the dent where you could deal with subtraction keywords.
-In Google Ads, this is ordinarily found unde the “Keywords” tab.
+In Google Ads, this is ordinarily found under the “Keywords” tab.

 4. Add Negative Keywords: Enter your subtraction keywords one by one, or upload them in bulk if you have a long list.
-You can add subtraction keywords at the crusade level affecting all ad groups or at the ad group level affected only appropriate ad groups .
+You can add subtraction keywords at the crusade level, affecting all ad groups or at the ad group level, affecting only appropriate ad groups .

 Tips to Improve PPC with negative keywords